 Plus, the sun rapidly heats these shallow pools so the normally frigid water is bathtub warm.

 If you need your beaches to be more reliably warm and sunny, another favorite of mine for little kids is Lydgate Beach Park in Kauai, Hawaii.
 Here, rocks block the strongest ocean waves and kids can enjoy totally calm water in a sheltered cove.
 They can even snorkel safely; tropical fish swim in and out of the cove through small holes between the rocks.
 This is where I taught my children to snorkel.
 Plus, the park has great facilities including lifeguards, a wonderful playground, parking, picnic tables, bathrooms and showers.

 The Best Beach for School-Age Children

 Clearwater Beach in Florida is a wonderful beach on the western Gulf Coast, which is known for its white sand and calm, clear turquoise water (hence the name, Clearwater).
-It’s also has the Clearwater Marine Aquarium, home to Winter, the dolphin made famous in the 2011 movie Dolphin Tale.
+It also has the Clearwater Marine Aquarium, home to Winter, the dolphin made famous in the 2011 movie Dolphin Tale for its prosthetic tale.